aniyomiorg/aniyomi-website/website/src/forks/Kuukiyomi/index.md

 hero:
   name: Kuukiyomi
   text: All in one
-  tagline: Implements features from various Tachiyomi forks, such as TachiyomiSY and others.
+  tagline: Implements features from various Mihon forks, such as TachiyomiSY and others.
   image: /forks/logo-kuukiyomi.webp
   actions:
     - theme: brand